 Although if a cat is angry, it will normally flatten its ears against its head to protect them in the case of a fight.

-If a cat is a little bit nervous, or upset by something, then its ears will generally shake a little bit.
+If a cat is a little bit nervous or upset by something, its ears will generally shake slightly.

-Most people know that while dogs are fiends for chocolate, it’s quite toxic for them.
+Most people know that dogs are fiends for chocolate, but it’s quite toxic for them.

 Less known, though, is that it’s just as bad for cats – fortunately, they just don’t seem quite as fond of it.

 Cocoa products such as chocolate contain an ingredient called theobromine.

 Humans are able to digest this completely, but our furry friends simply cannot.

 Instead, it builds up in their bodies and can lead to serious problems such as liver failure.